gokr/spry/README.md

 ## Installation

 Spry only depends on Nim, so it should work fine on Windows, OSX, Linux etc, but for the moment **I only use Linux for Spry development**.
 The shell scripts will probably be rewritten in nimscript and thus everything can be fully cross platform - feel free to help me with that!

 ### Vagrant
 Included is a VagrantFile for Ubuntu 16.04.
 Just do `vagrant up` and `vagrant ssh` into it to find spry installed.
 Test with `ispry` - the "interactive spry" REPL.

 ### Docker
-Thales Macedo Garitezi also made a Docker image for testing out Spry:
+Thales Macedo Garitezi also made a Docker image for testing out the Spry REPL (ispry):

 * Github: https://github.com/thalesmg/docker-spry
 * Docker Hub: https://hub.docker.com/r/thalesmg/spry/

+You can run it like this (with or without sudo):

+    docker run --rm -it thalesmg/spry

+...and that should get you into the REPL.

 ### Linux
 The following should work on a Ubuntu/Debian, adapt accordingly for other distros.